Photo by Possessed Photography on Unsplash

 Top Reasons for IIoT in Industry 4.0

-So how does IoT work?
-Take Groundup.ai’s IoT solution for example; by deploying IoT sound sensors onto individual machines, the sensors will collect sound data and is then analysed by utilizing AI algorithms.
-The processed data will be sent to the associated application, to show real-time information on the machine’s condition and when it’s best to perform maintenance.
+So, how does IoT work?
+Take Groundup.ai’s IoT solution for example; by deploying IoT sound sensors onto individual machines, the sensors will collect sound data which is then analysed by utilizing AI algorithms.
+The processed data will be sent to the associated application to show real-time information on the machine’s condition and when it’s best to perform maintenance.

 GroundUp IoT Solution in Industry 4.0